vega/vega-lite/CONTRIBUTING.md

 ### Deployment

 To make a new release, bump the version number with `yarn version`.
-Then push the tagged commit to master.
+Then push the tagged commit to master, make a new GitHub release for the tag, and update the changelog.
 GitHub will run checks and make a release.
 This will also update the website and schema.
-Once the release is on NPM, add a new GitHub release and update the changelog.
 If you want to update only GitHub Pages, use `yarn deploy:site`.

 ## Suggested Programming Environment.